By William F.B. Vodrey

 Copyright © 2008, All Rights Reserved

-Editor’s Note: This article is adapted from the presentation William Vodrey made before the Cleveland Civil War Roundtable in February, 2006.
+Editor’s note: This article is adapted from the presentation William Vodrey made to the Cleveland Civil War Roundtable in February 2006.

 Michael Shaara’s Pulitzer Prize-winning 1974 novel The Killer Angels and the movie Gettysburg reintroduced a new generation to a long-obscure hero of the battle, Joshua Lawrence Chamberlain.
 Chamberlain, then colonel of the 20th Maine infantry regiment, saved the Union left with a desperate bayonet charge down Little Round Top on July 2, 1863.
 Chamberlain’s reputation was also boosted by Ken Burns’s PBS series The Civil War.
 He was a genuine hero, much deserving of our study, admiration and respect.
 Had he not been where he was, when he was, the Confederacy might well have won the Civil War.

 But who was Chamberlain, really?
 It’s easy to run out of adjectives in describing him, just as it’s easy to make him sound too good to be true: courageous, learned, selfless, resolute, thoughtful, articulate, modest.
 But even Jeff Daniels’s excellent portrayal of him in Gettysburg doesn’t convey the full picture of Joshua Lawrence Chamberlain.